kalviumcommunity/S73_Avishkar_Capstone_DoodhWala/Readme.md

 - Created the database Schema named user.js

+## Initialized a react/frontend application - branch: DeployFrontend

+- Initialized a React frontend application, setting up the project structure and essential configurations.

 ## GET API used - branch: GETapi

 - GET API has been implemented to access user details for the Profile